Important information on standing offers for full-time and part-time second language training External link.

 In collaboration with PWGSC, the School is working to implement a national procurement strategy for language training services that would involve a new standing offer in order to meet training needs.

-If you are a director or manager and would like more information about our organizational services, contact the School's Business Development team:
+If you are a director or manager and would like more information about our organizational services, contact the School's Departmental Client Services team:

 Individual learners should contact the Client Contact Centre.